 (a) Lifeco has a stock option plan (the Plan) pursuant to which options to subscribe for common shares of Lifeco may be granted to certain officers and employees of Canada Life and its affiliates.
 Lifeco's Human Resources Committee (the Committee) administers the Plan and, subject to the specific provisions of the Plan, fixes the terms and conditions upon which options are granted.
 The exercise price of each option granted under the Plan is fixed by the Committee, but cannot under any circumstances be less than the weighted average trading price per Lifeco common share on the Toronto Stock Exchange for the five trading days preceding the date of the grant.
 Options granted prior to January 1, 2019 vest over a period of five years.
-Options granted on or after January 1, 2019 vest 50% three years after the grant date and 50% four years after the grant date.
+Options granted on or after January 1, 2019 vest 50% three years after the grant date.
 Options have a maximum exercise period of ten years from the grant date.
 Termination of employment may, in certain circumstances, result in forfeiture of the options, unless otherwise determined by the Committee.
-In 2021, the maximum number of Lifeco common shares issuable under the Plan was 72,500,000.
+In 2022, the maximum number of Lifeco common shares issuable under the Plan was 72,500,000.

-During 2021, 2,580,500 options were granted (1,932,200 during 2020).
-The weighted average fair value of options granted during 2021 was \$2.59 per option (\$1.86 in 2020).
-The fair value of each option was estimated using the Black-Scholes option-pricing model with the following weighted average assumptions used for those options granted in 2021: dividend yield 5.44% (5.44% in 2020), expected volatility 18.44% (15.75% in 2020), risk-free interest rate 1.19% (1.10% in 2020), and expected life of eight years (eight in 2020).
+During 2022, 2,311,300 options were granted (2,580,500 during 2021).
+The weighted average fair value of options granted during 2022 was \$3.57 per option (\$2.59 in 2021).
+The fair value of each option was estimated using the Black-Scholes option-pricing model with the following weighted average assumptions used for those options granted in 2022: dividend yield 5.07% (5.44% in 2021), expected volatility 18.13% (18.44% in 2021), risk-free interest rate 1.61% (1.19% in 2021), and expected life of eight years (eight in 2021).